 If you are in a crash where you are at fault and you have already accepted a ride request, you are insured for the following in case of a covered crash:

-Collision and comprehensive coverage.
+- Collision and comprehensive coverage.
 If your personal insurance already includes this coverage, the insurance that Uber maintains will take its place for damage to your vehicle (subject to a $2,500 deductible effective 3/1/2021).
-Approved Vehicle Marketplace drivers are responsible for a $1,000 deductible
+Certain vehicles offered through the Vehicle Marketplace are subject to a $1,000 deductible.

 No, it wont.
 As long as you maintain comprehensive and collision coverage on your personal auto insurance, the insurance that Uber maintains on behalf of drivers will kick in.
 If applicable, this insurance goes toward repairs and replacement for your car up to its actual cash value.
 There is a $2,500 deductible that you must pay before this coverage applies.
-Approved Vehicle Marketplace drivers are responsible for a $1,000 deductible.
+Certain vehicles offered through the Vehicle Marketplace are subject to a $1,000 deductible.

 Expanding your personal auto insurance to include rideshare or delivery coverage could help protect you even more.
-Visit uber.com/insurance to learn more about options available in your state.
+Visit the link below to learn more about options available in your state.